baoqger/chrisbao/source/_posts/how-to-deisgn-a-load-test-tool.md

 ---
-title: "How to design a load performance test CLI tool"
+title: "How to write a load performance test CLI tool"
 date: 2021-07-04 10:18:43
 tags:
 ---